appscode/service-broker/docs/install.md

 # Installation Guide

+## Prerequisites

+- This document assumes that you've installed Service Catalog onto your cluster.
+If you haven't, please see the [installation instructions](https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.27/docs/install.md).
+Optionally you may install the Service Catalog CLI, svcat.
+- You also need `Kubedb` to be installed.
+Please see the [installation instructions](https://kubedb.com/docs/0.8.0/setup/install).

+> After satisfying the prerequisites, all commands in this document assume that you're operating out of the root of this repository.

+## Install Service Broker

 `Kubedb Service Broker` can be installed via a script or as a Helm chart.

 <ul class="nav nav-tabs" id="installerTab" role="tablist">